 – Depending on the pet’s needs, he may continue on intravenous fluids until his discharge appointment in the evening.

-· The veterinarian, or a licensed veterinary technician, will discuss dental findings and a home care protocol for your pet at the discharge appointment.
+· The veterinarian assistant or licensed veterinary technician will discuss dental findings and a home care protocol for your pet at the discharge appointment.